rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > To get real data on how many people use older versions of the toolchain to
 > inform discussion on MSRVs.

+### What is your opinion on how fast Rust evolves?

+We want to know how do you perceive the speed of development of the Rust language.

+Type: select one (optional)

+- Rust is already too complex, it should not add or stabilize more significant features.
+- Rust changes too quickly, I wish it would slow down the pace of development.
+- I am satisfied with the current pace of development.
+- Rust changes too slowly, I wish it would add or stabilize features faster.
+- I don't know or don't care.

+> **justification**
+>
+> We want to find out if people prefer stability and fewer changes, or if they want to see more features being
+> implemented or stabilized.

 ### In your opinion, how would you prioritise work on the following aspects of Rust?

 Type: matrix (optional)